awsdocs/aws-step-functions-developer-guide/doc_source/tutorial-creating-map-state-machine.md

-# Use a Map State to Call Lambda Multiple Times<a name="tutorial-creating-map-state-machine"></a>
+# Using a Map State to Call Lambda Multiple Times<a name="tutorial-creating-map-state-machine"></a>

-In this tutorial, you will learn how to use a `Map` state to call a AWS Lambda function multiple times, based on the state machine input\.
+In this tutorial, you will learn how to use a `Map` state to call an AWS Lambda function multiple times, based on the state machine input\.

-The [Creating a Lambda State Machine](tutorial-creating-lambda-state-machine.md) tutorial walks you though creating a state machine that calls a Lambda function\.
-If you have completed that tutorial, skip to [Step 4](#create-map-lambda-state-machine-step-4) and use the IAM role and Lambda function that you previously created\.
+The [Creating a Step Functions State Machine That Uses Lambda](tutorial-creating-lambda-state-machine.md) tutorial walks you though creating a state machine that calls a Lambda function\.
+If you have completed that tutorial, skip to [Step 4](#create-map-lambda-state-machine-step-4) and use the AWS Identity and Access Management \(IAM\) role and Lambda function that you previously created\.

 **Topics**
 + [Step 1: Create an IAM Role for Lambda](#create-map-lambda-state-machine-step-1)